Major professional sports leagues in the United States and Canada: Dominance of the sport

 Major League Soccer is not the premier soccer competition in the world, or even in the Americas, in terms of competition success, revenues, and players.
 MLS teams compete with top teams from North America, Central America and the Caribbean in the CONCACAF Champions League; before Seattle Sounders FC won in 2022, every edition since the current format was introduced in the 2008–09 season was won by a Mexican club.
 MLS has annual revenues of 1.2 billion, the Big five European soccer leagues (England, Germany, Spain, Italy, and France) have annual revenues in excess of $1 billion as well.
 The top players from MLS often move to Europe in search of tougher competition and higher salaries.
 However, MLS has steadily improved in international stature in recent years.
 The league implemented the Designated Player Rule in 2007, allowing MLS to attract and retain international stars such as David Beckham.
 MLS attendance has increased to the point where MLS average attendance is among the top ten soccer leagues worldwide.
 The introduction of soccer-specific stadiums had improved revenue growth.

 In the late 1940s and 1950s, the Canadian Football League (CFL) and the U.S. National Football League (NFL) operated on roughly equal footing financially, with even some U.S.-born star players joining CFL teams.
 The situation changed along with the rise of the American Football League (AFL) founded in 1959.
 By the end of the 1960s, revenue from the U.S. television market and absorption of the AFL helped the NFL become much more successful than its Canadian counterpart.
 By the 1980s, the CFL became virtually unknown outside of Canada.
 Attempts to promote the CFL included the failed CFL USA experiment in the 1990s.
-In 2009, a record number of 6.1 million viewers watched the CFL's annual Grey Cup championship game, while 151.6 million viewers watched the NFL's annual Super Bowl championship game that same year.
+In 2009, a record 6.1 million viewers watched the CFL's annual Grey Cup championship game, while 151.6 million viewers watched the NFL's annual Super Bowl championship game that same year.